 The answer, thankfully, is a resounding YES.

-After the disappointing Iron Fist series and the uneven Defenders, Marvel’s Netflix run is back in impressive form.
+After the disappointing Iron Fist series and the uneven Defenders, the Netflix run is back in impressive form with Marvel’s The Punisher.
 While there’s the now-standard mid-season B-plot diversion for a couple of episodes, the main storyline is simple but solid and feels like a natural extension from Frank’s role in Daredevil.
 Even that B-plot of domestic terrorism doesn’t feel too forced, since it’s built up steadily in the episodes preceding it and is a terrifyingly genuine reflection of today’s society.

 For those who are hoping to see Frank dispatch mass quantities of violence, it’s there… but it never overwhelms the story or – more importantly – the characters.
 Seeing the Punisher rampage his way through every fight with ruthless aggression, it’s an impressive sight – but nowhere near as impressive as the snarky friendship he develops with Micro over time, or how he connects with Micro’s family on an emotional level and lets his humanity shine through.
 Jon Bernthal delivers an even better performance as Frank than he did in Daredevil, while Ebon Moss-Bachrach provides the counter-balance of Micro perfectly.

-As in the comic books, the complexity of Frank’s character and anti-hero status is accurately conveyed.
+As in the comic books, in Marvel’s The Punisher, the complexity of Frank’s character and anti-hero status is accurately conveyed.
 Meanwhile, on a pure entertainment level, it offers high-adrenaline action and genuine intrigue.
 It’s intense, violent, and delivers on almost every level, making The Punisher one of the best Marvel Netflix shows so far.

 Welcome home, Frank… you’re right where you belong.